 Taking the next step with SIP trunking

 Up until now, voice regulations have been a hurdle for enterprises looking to move fully to SIP trunking.
 But they are liberalizing in many countries, allowing enterprises to sever their relationship with the incumbent through SIP trunking.
-Orange Business Services, for example, offers partially unplugged SIP trunking services (includes inbound and outbound calls) in 50 countries and fully-unplugged SIP trunking services (adds emergency calls and non-geographical numbers) in 25 countries.
+Orange Business, for example, offers partially unplugged SIP trunking services (includes inbound and outbound calls) in 50 countries and fully-unplugged SIP trunking services (adds emergency calls and non-geographical numbers) in 25 countries.

 As more businesses switch to SIP trunking, market research company Infonetics expects the worldwide market to hit US$8 billion in 2018.
 They identify that “SIP trunking adoption is growing as businesses seek to improve the reliability and lower the cost of communication services.”